2019 Atlanta Blaze season

-The 2019 Atlanta Blaze season will be the fourth season for the Atlanta Blaze of Major League Lacrosse.
-Liam Banks enters his second season as head coach, after leading the Blaze to their best record in franchise history (7–7) in 2018.
-It will be the team's first year at Grady Stadium in downtown Atlanta, after spending its first three years at Fifth Third Bank Stadium in Kennesaw.
+The 2019 Atlanta Blaze season was the fourth season for the Atlanta Blaze of Major League Lacrosse.
+Liam Banks entered his second season as head coach, after leading the Blaze to their best record in franchise history (7–7) in 2018.
+It was the team's first year at Grady Stadium in downtown Atlanta, after spending its first three years at Fifth Third Bank Stadium in Kennesaw.